gdex1974/embedded-general-support-library/README.md

 Here, I started to fill this gap with the class library for the common embedded developers' tasks I faced in my own projects.
 Also, it contains a common hardware interface (SPI, I2C, UART, RTC, etc) mapped to the framework-specific implementations.
+Currently, there are three ways to use library:
-Currently, ESP-IDF is supported, and the root CMake file is fully integrated into its native build system.
-The STM32-specific version is under development.
-And to make the transition fluent there is also an Arduino-based backend integrated with PlatformIO.
+- ESP-IDF framework, can be imported as a component.
+The CMake file is fully integrated into its native build system.
+- PlatformIO framework (Arduino backend).
+The library.json file is provided, so it can be imported as a library in the PlatformIO projects.
+- A standalone CMake project.
+The CMakeLists.txt can be used as a standalone CMake project, the tests are provided in this way.

 ## The main concepts